xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 For this language, the lexical analyzer will recognize the keywords `if`, `then`, and `else`, as well as lexemes that match the patterns for *relop*, *id*, and *number*.
 To simplify matters, we make the common assumption that keywords are also *reserved words*: that is, they are not identifiers, even though their lexemes match the pattern for identifiers.

-In addition, we assign the lexical analyzer the job of stripping out white­space, by recognizing the "token" ws defined by:
+In addition, we assign the lexical analyzer the job of stripping out whitespace, by recognizing the "token" ws defined by:

 ```
 ws -> ( blank | tab | newline ) +